 The above resource materials are available for purchase as a complete binder entitled: The OASIS Form Companion The candidate may supplement this guide with the published quarterly Q&As.
-Version year 2020 or 2021 is acceptable.
+Version year 2021 or 2022 is acceptable.
 See the DecisionHealth online store for details.

-In lieu of purchasing the OASIS Form Companion Guide, the candidate may download the materials from various regulatory sites; however, the materials MUST be clearly labeled and bound in ONE binder
+In lieu of purchasing the OASIS Form Companion Guide, the candidate may download the materials from various regulatory sites; however, the materials MUST be clearly labeled and bound in ONE binder.

-Or the candidate may bring any other vendor's OASIS resource book with the above stated sections (current edition)
+Or the candidate may bring any other vendor's OASIS resource book with the above stated sections (current edition).

-If the proctor at a live event or a computer based testing center cannot clearly identify the allowable resources, the candidate will not be allowed to take the resources into the testing room.
+If the proctor, whether remote or at a computer based testing center cannot clearly identify the allowable resources, the candidate will not be allowed to take the resources into the testing room.

 Electronic devices are NOT allowed in the testing room.
-A hard copy resource is the only allowable resource
+A hard copy resource is the only allowable resource.

-Post-It notes, loose papers or any other papers attached by any means are NOT allowed
+Post-It notes, loose papers or any other papers attached by any means are NOT allowed.

-The testing center staff (proctor) reserves the right to deny reference materials that contain excessive writing and information that may give the candidate an unfair advantage.
+The proctor reserves the right to deny reference materials that contain excessive writing and information that may give the candidate an unfair advantage.

-You may not share reference books with other test takers
+You may not share reference books with other test takers.